Calliari/python-programming/python-virtual-env/readme2.md

 ### Activate the env
 `pipenv shell`

-### Install modules (the modiles will be save in the Pipfile - good to recreate the env )
+### Install modules (the modules will be save in the Pipfile - good to recreate the env later if need)
 `pipenv install psycopg2`

 ### Deactivate the pipenv type - 'exit' or the old way 'deactivate'